bhandariarun/KMC_Project/README.md

     - cmd(according to our projects)
         - Python3 -m venv venv
         - Then venv/Scrpits/activate
-    - After that you have to create requirements.txt and add the package that you required and install requirements.txt as pip install -r requirements.txt
+    - After that I've create requirements.txt and add the package that I required and install requirements.txt as pip install -r requirements.txt

   ## Tools that are used in this Project :